markschl/seqtool-docs/docs/count.md

 Count all records in the input (total or categorized by variables/functions)

-Records in all the provided input (including multiple files) are counted collectively.
+The overall record count is returned for all input files collectively.

-In addition, records can be summarized over one or more categories specified with `-k/--key`.
-The reported counts are always sorted by the numeric or text category.
+Optionally, grouping categories (text or numeric) can be specified using `-k/--key`.
+The tab-delimited output is sorted by the categories.

 ```